Learn more about our Surgical Technologist Associate in Applied Science Degree program and how to apply for clinicals.

 Upon successful completion, you will:

-- earn a Surgical Technology Associate in Science Degree or Certificate, depending on your choice of program.
+- earn a Surgical Technology Associate in Applied Science Degree

 - be required to take the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination prior to graduation.

 - Graduation is not dependent upon passing the NBSTSA exam.